avan3/obsidian/Resume notes/Python Interview Questions.md

 	- Private attributes are defined with double underscore to their identifier
 		- E.g. `__ansh`
 		- Cannot be accessed or modified from outside directly
+- **Decorators in Python**
+	- Functions that add functionality to an existing function in Python without changing the structure of the function itself
+- **Garbage Collection**
+	- Python has automatic garbage collection
+	- Has `finalize` method for freeing up the unmanaged resources and clean up before garbage collection method is invoked
+- **What is main function in Python**
+	- Main function is considered the entry point of execution for a program
 	-